Guthuk: Banishing evil spirits day

 The temples and monasteries throughout Tibet hold grand religious dance ceremonies, with the largest at Potala Palace in Lhasa.
 Families clean their houses on this day, decorate the rooms and eat guthuk.
 In the evening, the people carry torches, calling out the words of exorcism.

-On that day the monasteries do a protector deities' puja (a special kind of ritual) and begin preparations for the Losar celebrations.
+On that day the monasteries do a protector deities' ritual (a special kind of ritual) and begin preparations for the Losar celebrations.
 The custom that day is to make guthuk of nine different ingredients including dried cheese and various grains.
 Also, dough balls are given out with various ingredients hidden in them such as chilies, salt, wool, rice and coal.
 The ingredients one finds hidden in one's dough ball are supposed to be a lighthearted comment on one's character.
 If a person finds chilies in their dough, it means they are talkative.
 If white-colored ingredients like salt, wool or rice are inside the dough it is considered a good sign.
 If a person finds coal in the dough it has much the same meaning as finding coal in one's Christmas stocking; it means one has a "black heart".